Shenkman Lecture Series

 A shuttle service between buildings on campus is available between 3 p.m. and 5 p.m. and again between 7 p.m. and 9 p.m.
 Volunteers will provide directions and guided tours.

 Open Studio Locations

 Located at BLACKWOOD HALL, FIREHALL, AND ALEXANDER HALL.

-Mike Nelson was born in Longborough, UK, in 1967.
-He lives and works in London and in the last decade has been included in major group and solo exhibitions around the world, including the ICA in London; the 13th Sydney Bienniale; the 8th International Istanbul Bienniale; the 3rd Singapore Bienniale; PS1, New York; the Moderna Musset, Stockholm; Modern Art, Oxford; the Tate Triennial; and the Hayward Gallery, London.
-In 2001 he was the recipient of the Paul Hamlyn award and has twice been short-listed for the Turner Prize.
+Mike Nelson was born in Loughborough, UK in 1967.
+He lives and works in London and in the last decade has been included in major group and solo exhibitions around the world, including the ICA in London; the 13th Sydney Biennale; the 8th International Istanbul Biennial; the 3rd Singapore Biennial; PS1, New York; the Moderna Musset, Stockholm; Modern Art, Oxford; the Tate Triennial, and the Hayward Gallery, London.
+In 2001 he was a recipient of a Paul Hamlyn Award and he has twice been short-listed for the Turner Prize.